Kampi/ESP32-RAK3172/README.md

 ## About

-LoRaWAN / LoRa P2P driver for the RAK3172 SoM.
+ESP32 driver for the UART based RAK3172 LoRaWAN / LoRa P2P SoM.

+> Binary mode with RUI3 API isn´t supported yet!

 ## Use with PlatformIO